aws/aws-emr-containers-best-practices/content/troubleshooting/docs/reverse-proxy-sparkui.md

 ```
 ## Launch EMR on EKS jobs by Spark Submit:

-1. Create an EMR on EKS pod with a service account that has the IRSA associated
+1.Create an EMR on EKS pod with a service account that has the IRSA associated
 ```bash
 kubectl run -it emrekspod \
 --image=public.ecr.aws/emr-on-eks/spark/emr-7.1.0:latest \
 --overrides='{ "spec": {"serviceAccount": "emr-containers-sa-spark"}}' \
 --command -n spark-operator /bin/bash
 ```
-2. After login into the “emrekspod” pod, submit the job:
+2.After login into the "emrekspod" pod, submit the job:
 ```bash
 export app_name=sparksubmittest